-- target_datastore - Target datastore to lock.
-For description of possible values, see the DATASTORES section of this manual.
-Note, that the url configuration datastore cannot be locked.
+- target\datastore: specifies the target datastore to lock.
+For description of possible values, refer to Netopeer CLI datastore on page 62.
+Note, that the url configuration datastore cannot be locked. - 11. unlock: Performs the NETCONF unlock operation to release a configuration lock, previously obtained with the lock operation.

-unlock

-Perform the NETCONF <unlock> operation to release a configuration lock, previously obtained with the <lock> operation.
 For more details see RFC 6241 section 7.6.

+'''

-lock [--help] target_datastore
+unlock [--help] target_datastore

+'''